Quuton/technical-interview-taskapp/README.md

 ## Whats unfinished?
 1. A proper display to list collection items
-2. Working update, delete and mark button
+2. Working update, delete and mark complete button
 3. Full documentation
+4. Input validation

+And other things i may miss.